 After tutoring on two further ABA programmes, Tracey joined

 Rainbow School, an ABA school in London, working her way up to senior supervisor/consultant.

 Tracey has worked with children with a range of different needs and abilities including ASD, ADHD, emotional and behavioural difficulties and Global Developmental Delay.
 She has a Masters in Applied Behaviour Analysis from Bangor University and is a Board Certified Behaviour Analyst.

 MEET THE TEAM

-The charity (registration number 1178378) aims to introduce the principles of ABA to those children not yet on their own programmes, as well as being an extra resource for those already familiar to ABA.
+The charity aims to introduce the principles of Applied Behaviour Analysis (ABA) to those children not yet on their own programmes, as well as being an extra resource for those already familiar to ABA.
 Children can practice social and play skills, and work on specific individual targets determined by ABA professionals (see below) in consultation with parents.
 The club aims to be nurturing, fun and child-centred, and is open to children aged from two to 16 years.
 The club runs from 10am to 12pm for children aged up to 10 and then from 1pm to 3pm for children aged from 11 to 16.